chensong1995/CSILRoomManagement/README.md

-This is the repo for CMPT470 Exercise 4
+This is the repo for CMPT470 Project

+Group 19 all rights reserved